Overnight Steel Cut Oats

 Remember when I mentioned the other day how important having breakfast is?
 Well, I wasn’t going to keep you hanging on some easy breakfast ideas to start your day.
 My kids and I love oatmeal.
 They are so cute sitting at the kitchen table in the morning with their little bowl of oatmeal and their plate of berries.
 I am so happy that my kids love fruit.
 They would pass up a snack for fruit any day.
 Veggies, well that’s another story but I will gloat for a moment about their love of fruits.
 Anyways, steel cut oats is another morning favorite.
-These good for you oats that are packed with fiber take a little longer to make then your typical oatmeal but with my little secret or maybe not so secret way I make them you can eat them more often with minimal effort.
+These good for you oats that are packed with fiber take a little longer to make then your typical oatmeal but with cooking them in the crock pot you can eat them more often with minimal effort.

 I love to serve then like a parfait, although I’m certain my kids don’t care how it is served, but for me I think it looks pretty.
 One serving, is 1 cup cooked oats, which is about 1/4 cup dry.
 I take 1/2 cup of steel cut oats and place it in the bottom of a bowl, then half of my yogurt.
 Top with the remaining 1/2 cup of steel cut oats and yogurt then add some berries.
 So simple and comes in at about under 300 calories with the yogurt for a hearty breakfast.

 In a crock pot add in steel cut oats.

 2 cups skim milk (or your choice milk) and 2 cups water.